jmgomez/NimForUE/Readme.md

 - [ ] Nimscripter support? (allows nim in runtime)
 - [ ] Improve Debugger
+  - [x] Keep the debugger hook after hot reloading
+  - [ ] Research if it's possible to have a better mapping on the Nim types.
 - [ ] Test Nim code that consumes Unreal Code without starting the editor.
 - [ ] REPL
 - [ ] Editor Extension for auto completation on the DSL